 Bike chains are made to very precise specifications for each bike model.
 If your bike has a chain that is too long or too tight, it would cause the chain to more easily slip from the chain ring.

-Bike chains are just like any other sporting good equipment—they lose their effectiveness over time, and eventually they will need to be replaced.
-With age, bike chains can rust or the metal can wear down, making them more prone to slipping.
+Bicycle chains, like other sporting goods, lose their effectiveness over time and eventually need to be replaced.
+As they age, bike chains can rust or the metal can wear out, which makes them more prone to slipping.
+If you notice these signs, it's time to consider getting some chain lube.

 Steps for Fixing Skipping Chains